Why lower gasoline fees are both appropriate 1

 Gas charges are down sharply.

 Cheap oil and fuel costs are now not slam-dunk effective for the American economic system.
-That’s because America is each the most important patron and producer of oil.
+That’s because America is the most important patron and producer of oil.

 “When the president calls for lower oil expenses, he’s ignoring the new truth,” Ian Shepherdson, chief economist at Pantheon Macroeconomics, wrote to clients in a November file.